 Step 2.
 Continuation in professional coursework is dependent upon positive recommendations from EDUC 500 Exploring Teaching.

 Step 3.
 Admission to the internship and the graduate program requires acceptance to the Graduate School.
 The process is competitive because of high admissions standards and limited space in the program.
 Approximately 80 percent of applicants for Phase III are accepted.

 In determining admission of students to teacher education graduate programs, several criteria are used:

 - Undergraduate Grade-Point Average

-Average undergraduate GPA for student accepted in the Fall of 2015 was a 3.42
+Average undergraduate GPA for student accepted is currently 3.52